aurowora/nightconv/README.md

 - This application should be ran behind a reverse proxy rather than being directly exposed to the internet.
 Reverse proxies support nice things like TLS.
 - If the service is accessible from the internet, then a maximum upload size should be configured on the reverse proxy.
 Otherwise users could submit audio files of arbritrary size, which can easily consume large amounts of memory.
 - Audio files are stored in MongoDB using GridFS.
 Your database server should have sufficient storage to store these objects.
+A good rule of thumb is 3 - 4 MB per audio file.
 - It is safe to run multiple instances of the application against the same database.

 ### Installing & Running